BrettyWhite/cryptoMessenger/README.md

 #### Key Creation

-It is good to create your keys when your user registers of logs in for the first time.
+It is good to create your keys when your user registers or logs in for the first time.
 It is **Extremely** important to check for existing keys first.
 Additionally, the `createKeys` method contains one parameter that is a boolean.
 If you pass in true, it sends back a `PublicKey` object.
 You should then associate this key to the user in your database.
-You will need it accessible for other users to get this later to send messages to this user.
+You will need it accessible for other users to get this later to send messages back to this user.

 ##### Retrieve key after creation: